LouisJackman/language-x/docs/language-proposal/details/meta-linguistic-programming.md

   different pipelines takes the name of the most low-level pipeline, where characters are lower level than tokens, which are in turn lower level than ASTs.
+* An AST has two fields: scope and data.
+Data is a raw AST data structure; scope is the scope automatically attached to it on definition.
+* As reader and procedural macros can _produce_ ASTs even if they don't consume them, this gives ample oppertunity for macros to be hygenic.
+Producing raw token or character streams do not produce syntax scopes; they must manually use `gensym`.
+* Producing raw token and character streams should be quite rare.
+There's no reason to do it for straightforward macros.
+The primary usecase is when a pipeline of Sylan languages has been set up, with Sylan only being the final destination language to be compiled.
+In this case, it can't apply scopes to character and token streams since their source languages might not even have the comprehendible concept of Sylan-style scopes.
 * A procedural macro can only have one parameter which must be syntax, but it can emulate multiple arguments by just lexing commas.
 * AST macros can take multiple syntax parameters.
 When emitting from their